cypress-io/cypress/CONTRIBUTING.md

 #### 3. You can tell the problem is a user error

-In recreating the issue, you may realize that they had a typo or used the Cypress api incorrectly, etc. Leave a comment informing the user of their error and close the issue - or ask them to close the issue if it fixes their problem.
+In recreating the issue, you may realize that they had a typo or used the Cypress API incorrectly, etc. Leave a comment informing the user of their error and close the issue – or ask them to close the issue if it fixes their problem.

 ## Writing Documentation

-Cypress documentation lives in separate repository with its own dependencies and build tools.
+Cypress documentation lives in a separate repository with its own dependencies and build tools.
 See [Documentation Contributing Guideline](https://github.com/cypress-io/cypress-documentation/blob/master/CONTRIBUTING.md).

 ## Writing code